dojo/dojo.io/site/source/tutorials/1020_registries/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:46-58 %}

+Notice that we are passing a generic type to the `w()` function call, this is because when using a `registry` label it is unable to infer the properties interface.
+As a result falls back to the default, `WidgetProperties` interface.
+Passing the generic tells `w()` the type of widget the label represents in the `registry` and will correctly enforce the widget's properties interface.

 {% instruction 'Use registry labels in `WorkerContainer.ts`\'s render function.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/WorkerContainer.ts' lines:21-24 %}